-“Hitbodedut for the New Age: Adaptation of Hitbodedut Meditation among the Contemporary Followers of Rabbi Nachman of Breslov,” Israel Studies Review, Vol. 29, No. 2, Winter 2014, pp. 99-117
+“Hitbodedut for the New Age: Adaptation of Hitbodedut Meditation among the Contemporary Followers of Rabbi Nachman of Breslov,” Israel Studies Review, Vol. 29, No. 2, Winter 2014, pp. 99–117.

-“Neo-Hasidic Revival: Expressivist Uses of Traditional Lore,” Modern Judaism, Vol. 34, No. 3, October 2014, pp. 278-308
+“Neo-Hasidic Revival: Expressivist Uses of Traditional Lore,” Modern Judaism, Vol. 34, No. 3, October 2014, pp. 278–308.

-“Neo-Hasidism & Neo-Kabbalah in Israeli Contemporary Spirituality: The Rise of the Utilitarian Self”, Alternative Spirituality and Religion Review, Vol. 5, No. 1, Spring 2014, pp. 31-54
+“Neo-Hasidism & Neo-Kabbalah in Israeli Contemporary Spirituality: The Rise of the Utilitarian Self,” Alternative Spirituality and Religion Review, Vol. 5, No. 1, Spring 2014, pp. 31–54.

-“Neo-Hasidism”, in Hasidism – An Anthology for Hasidic Literature and Thought, ed.
-Moshe Idel et al., Bar Ilan University Press, forthcoming (Hebrew)

-“Rabbi Kook: Of Great Tzadiks and Strait-of-Hearts – Ascending the Mystical Path”, Moreshet Yisrael 5, 2008, pp. 106-138 (Hebrew)
+“Rabbi Kook: Of Great Tzadiks and Strait-of-Hearts – Ascending the Mystical Path,” Moreshet Yisrael 5, 2008, pp. 106–138 (Hebrew).

 Publications – Articles in Non-Peer Reviewed Journals and Books

+“The Divided Subject and its Unification,” in Besht Articles, ed.
+Roy Horen, Yedioth Ahronoth, forthcoming (Hebrew).

-“On the Last Jewish Attempt to Overcome Secularization: The Rise and Fall of Gush Emunim”, Israeli Affairs Journal 63, October 2016, pp 38-50 (Arabic)
+“On the Last Jewish Attempt to Overcome Secularization: The Rise and Fall of Gush Emunim,” Israeli Affairs Journal 63, October 2016, pp 38–50 (Arabic).

-"Getting Married in Israel out of the Chief Rabbinate: Characteristics, Trends and the meaning of Ritual", Kikar Ha'Ir, 1, 2016, pp. 147-155, (Hebrew).
+“Getting Married in Israel out of the Chief Rabbinate: Characteristics, Trends and the meaning of Ritual,” Kikar Ha'Ir, 1, 2016, pp. 147–155, (Hebrew).

-“The Privatization of Religion and the Sanctification of the State: The Fracture of the Zionist Narrative and its Corollaries”, Akdamot 30, 2015, pp. 51-64 (Hebrew).
+“The Privatization of Religion and the Sanctification of the State: The Fracture of the Zionist Narrative and its Corollaries,” Akdamot 30, 2015, pp. 51–64 (Hebrew).

-“Judaism” in the India national UGC E-pathshala programme, 2015.
+“Judaism” in the India national UGC E-Pathshala Programme, 2015.

-“Zionism and Ultra-Nationalism, Neo-Liberalism and Ethnocentrism”, Israeli Affairs Journal 57, May 2015, pp 9-20 (Arabic)
+“Zionism and Ultra-Nationalism, Neo-Liberalism and Ethnocentrism,” Israeli Affairs Journal 57, May 2015, pp 9–20 (Arabic).

-“The Divided Subject and its Unification”, in Besht Articles, ed.
-Roy Horen, Yedioth Ahronoth, forthcoming (Hebrew)

 “Education: Between Matter and Spirit” in Education: Essence and Spirit, eds.
-Yeshayahu Tadmor & Amir Freiman, Mofet, 2012 (Hebrew)
+Yeshayahu Tadmor & Amir Freiman, Mofet, 2012 (Hebrew).

-“The Ethics of Consciousness: The Religious Experience in the age of Prozac”, Akdamot 25, 2010 (Hebrew)
+“The Ethics of Consciousness: The Religious Experience in the age of Prozac,” Akdamot 25, 2010 (Hebrew).

-“By Peaceful Means: The New Age as an Internalization of a Christian Ethos in Contemporary Judaism”, Akdamot 24, 2010 (Hebrew)
+“By Peaceful Means: The New Age as an Internalization of a Christian Ethos in Contemporary Judaism,” Akdamot 24, 2010 (Hebrew).

-"Chabad’s Lost Messiah", Azure, Autumn 5770 / 2009, no. 38 (Hebrew and English), pp. 82-127.
+“Chabad’s Lost Messiah,” Azure, Autumn 5770 / 2009, no. 38 (Hebrew and English), pp. 82–127.

 Publications – Articles in the Popular Media

-Hundreds of articles in Haaret's, Yediot Aharonot, Ma'ariv, Makor Rishon, and popular magazines on diverse issues, such as Judaism, Religion and State, Contemporary Spirituality and Religious History.
+Hundreds of articles in all major Israeli newspapers – Haaretz, Yediot Aharonot, Ma'ariv, Makor Rishon, and popular magazines on diverse issues, such as Judaism, Religion and State, Contemporary Spirituality and Religious History.

-Chair - Academic Conferences
+Chair – Academic Conferences

-, 3-4.5.15, Tel Aviv University, Chair, alongside Prof. Ron Margolin, The Seventh Israeli Conference on the Study of Contemporary Spiritualities
+May 3–4, 2015, Tel Aviv University, Chair, with Prof. Ron Margolin, The Seventh Israeli Conference on the Study of Contemporary Spiritualities.

-24.4.14, Tel Aviv University, Chair, alongside Prof. Ron Margolin, The Sixth Israeli Conference on the Study of Contemporary Spiritualities
+April 24, 2014, Tel Aviv University, Chair, with Prof. Ron Margolin, The Sixth Israeli Conference on the Study of Contemporary Spiritualities.

 Languages